macovaseas/ProCache/README.md

 * `2026/03/21` 📌 The code has been released.
 * `2025/11/08` 💥💥 ProCache is honored to be accepted by AAAI 2026!

-## Codebase

-This codebase is built upon the awesome [ToCa](https://github.com/Shenyi-Z/ToCa.git) and [TaylorSeer](https://github.com/Shenyi-Z/TaylorSeer.git).
-We are grateful to the authors for their open releases and for advancing token-wise feature caching and forecasting in diffusion transformers.

 ## Experiments

 To run experiments with ProCache, follow the instructions in the model-specific markdown files in this repository (each backbone has its own guide):